WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

    ![link](./image/box_adv/link.jpg)

-2. Next, connect the Horizon RDK X3 to the microphone array pickup board.
-The adapter board FPC interface is connected to the microphone array pickup board with a 15-pin FFC cable.
-The cable's golden fingers should face downward.
-The connection is shown in the following figure:
+2. Next, connect the Horizon RDK X3 to the microphone array board.
+The adapter board FPC interface is connected to the microphone array board with a 15-pin FFC cable.The connection is shown in the following figure:

    ![link_mic](./image/box_adv/link_mic.jpg)